Muon Stopping Power and Range

 $$ \left(-\frac{dE}{dx}\right)_{electronic}=K\frac{Z}{A}\frac{1}{\beta^2}\left[\frac{1}{2}\ln{\frac{2m_ec^2\beta^2\gamma^2Q_{max}}{I^2}}-\beta^2-\frac{\delta}{2}+\frac{1}{8}\frac{Q^2_{max}}{(\gamma M_{\mu}c^2)^2}\right]+\Delta \left|\frac{dE}{dx}\right| $$

-where \(\beta=v/c\), \(\gamma = 1/\sqrt{1-\beta^2}\), \(m_e\) is the electron mass, \(M_{\mu}\) is the muon mass, \(Z\) and \(A\) are the atomic number and mass of the medium, \(N_a\) is Avogadro's number, \(r_e=e^2/4\pi\epsilon_0m_ec^2\) is the classical electron radius, \(I\) is the mean excitation energy, \(\delta\) is density effect correction to electronic energy loss, \(K=4\pi N_A r^2_e c^2\), and,
+where \(\beta=v/c\), \(\gamma = 1/\sqrt{1-\beta^2}\), \(m_e\) is the electron mass, \(M_{\mu}\) is the muon mass, \(Z\) and \(A\) are the atomic number and mass of the medium, \(N_a\) is Avogadro's number, \(r_e=e^2/4\pi\epsilon_0m_ec^2\) is the classical electron radius, \(I\) is the mean excitation energy, \(\delta\) is the density effect correction to energy loss due to the dielectric polarization of the medium, \(K=4\pi N_A r^2_e c^2\), and,

 $$ Q_{max}=\frac{2m_ec^2\beta^2\gamma^2}{1+2\gamma m_e/M_\mu+(m_e/M_\mu)^2} $$